EventStore/documentation/docs/cloud/integrations/cloudwatch.md

 ### Testing the integration

-Log integration with Kurrent Cloud will take a few minutes to be fully active
+Log integration with Kurrent Cloud will take a few minutes to be fully active.

 If you're making sure the integration is set up correctly it's a good idea to write a few test events to the cluster.
 Clusters which are seeing no activity (such as dev or test clusters) will sometimes emit no logs at all.